Ilham Nazarov: Life and musical career

 Ilham Nazarov was born on October 5, 1985, in Shirvan city.
 He showed interest in music from an early age.
 I Nazarov began his musical education in People's Artist Agakhan Abdullayev's class as a khanende, but later took up academic vocal.
 In 2003, he graduated from the Bulbul Specialized Secondary Music School and went to the U.Hajibeyli Baku Academy of Music, the faculty of solo singing and opera training.

 I.Nazarov has been engaged in professional stage activities for 20 years (since 2000).
 His first role on the stage of UNS Creative Stage as an opera singer was in the musical performance "Bakı" by Tofig Guliyev.
 During these years, the vocalist became the participant in many musical festivals and international competitions, as well as performed solo concert programs.
 After the successful premiere of the opera "Intizar" by Firengiz Ali-Zade, the vocalist was invited as a soloist to the Azerbaijan State Academic Opera and Ballet Theatre where later, I.Nazarov created images, such as Aleko, Betto di Signa, Silvio, Papageno, Prilepa, Cherubino and many other.

-In 2010, the singer pursued the master's degree with honours at Baku Academy of Music, and as abaritone,e went to one of the famous Italian music academies – Accademia D'Arte Lyrica Osimo.F.
+In 2010, the singer pursued the master's degree with honours at Baku Academy of Music, and as a baritone, he went to one of the famous Italian music academies – Accademia D'Arte Lyrica Osimo.F.
 At the academy, he studied in the world famous Vincenzo de Vivo's class.
 Since 2011, I. Nazarov has gone down in the history of Azerbaijani musical culture as the first countertenor.
 I. Nazarov's debut as a countertenor was in Italy in A. Scarlatti's oratorio "Passione Secondo Giovanni’ (Testo, Pilatus).
 In those years, Ilham Nazarov took master classes from the world famous vocal masters F.Fazioli and P.Jaroussky.